-How can I get motivated to clean my room?
-Learn how to enjoy chores when you absolutely dread them.
+I hate doing chores!
+How can I get motivated to clean my house?
+Learn how to enjoy cleaning when you absolutely hate housework.

-Household chores are not exciting because they’re so much a part of everyday life.
+“I hate housework!”
+Have you ever felt that way?
+I surely have.
+After all, household chores are not nearly so exciting as other things because they’re so much a part of everyday life.

 You don’t get a medal for a clean sink or a playroom with all the toys in its right place.